kennethmiranda/kennethmiranda/README.md

 ## 🧠 About Me

 IT professional focused on **systems administration, identity & access management, and cloud infrastructure**.
-I build hands-on labs to go deeper than the help desk — then I document everything.

 - 🔐 Specializing in **IAM, identity governance, and hybrid cloud environments**
 - 🐧 **RHCSA certified** — passed using a self-built RHEL/Ubuntu multi-node lab